Elvis Andrus Player Props: White Sox vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is second in MLB with a collective 9.6 strikeouts per nine innings.

-- The Blue Jays have the 10th-ranked team ERA across all MLB pitching staffs (3.94).
+- The Blue Jays have a 3.94 team ERA that ranks 10th among all league pitching staffs.

-- In his last appearance on Friday, the right-hander threw six innings against the Boston Red Sox, allowing four earned runs while surrendering five hits.
+- In his last appearance on Friday, the righty threw six innings against the Boston Red Sox, allowing four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.